mattyImry/Nonna-s-Kitchen_MS3-Code-Institute/README.md

 ### **_Surface_**

 The website uses [Materialize](https://materializecss.com/) as a framework.
-I have decided to use it because of the classic design that many users today are expecting from any website.
+I have decided to use it because of the classic design that many users today are expecting from any website and I will be able to achive mobile first design.
 The pages will looks like they are compose by cards.
 The color scheme is very minimal with these colors used:
 * #3e2723 is used for title's texts and borders for buttons and cards.